Guwahati: Ancient history

+He was slain by Krishna and Satyabhama, who was the incarnate of Bhudevi.

+The 10th/11th-century Kalika Purana embellishes the myths further and he is claimed to have come from Mithila and said to have established the kingdom of Pragjyotisha after overthrowing the last of the Kirata kings, Ghatakasura, of the Danava dynasty.
+It was foretold that he would be destroyed by a later incarnation of Vishnu.
+His mother, the earth, sought the boon from Vishnu that her son should have a long life, and that he should be all-powerful.
+Vishnu granted these boons.

-Epigraphic sources place the capital of Kamarupa kingdom in Guwahati.
-The 10th-12th century Kalika Purana mention that Kamrup was inhabited by strong Kirata people.
+The 10th—12th century Kalika Purana mention that Kamrup was inhabited by strong, cruel Kirata people.

+The legends of Naraka is important in the history of Assam, particularly Kamarupa; since Narakasura is cited as the progenitor of all three dynasties that ruled Kamarupa in historical times.
+A hill, to the south of Guwahati is named after him.
+He is also associated with the Hindu belief of the shakti goddess and place of worship Kamakhya.

+Narakāsura's son Bhagadatta—of Mahabharata fame—succeeded him.
 As per the legends constructed in the Yogini Tantra, the tank Dighalipukhuri located in the heart of the city was dug by King Bhagadatta of Kamrup on the occasion of the wedding of his daughter Bhanumati with Duryodhan.
 Located within Guwahati is the Shakti temple of Goddess Kamakhya in Nilachal hill (an important seat of Tantric and Vajrayana Buddhism), the ancient and unique astrological temple Navagraha in Chitrachal Hill, and archaeological remains in Basistha and other archaeological locations of mythological importance.

 The Ambari excavations trace the period of the city of Guwahati between the 2nd century BCE and the 1st century CE, in the Shunga-Kushana period of Indian history.
 Descriptions by Xuanzang (Hiuen Tsang) reveal that during the reign of the Varman king Bhaskaravarman (7th century CE), the city stretched for about 30 li (15 km).
 Archaeological evidence by excavations in Ambari, and excavated brick walls and houses discovered during construction of the present Cotton College's auditorium suggest the city was of economic and strategic importance until the 9th–11th century CE.

 Medieval history

-Forces of Muhammad bin Bakhtiyar Khalji suffered a disastrous defeat in the hands of Raja Prithu in Kamrup during Tibetan expedition.
-The entire army of Bakhtiyar Khalji was defeated by native forces, which forced him to retreat.